Mikej81/bigip_to_xc_faq/docs/source/index.rst

 LTM as Upstream / Origin
 ------------------------

 Occasionally there is a use-case where instead of a Customer Edge on-premises, you want to continue to use a BIG-IP.
-This will work as long as proper preparations are made.
+This will work, as long as proper preparations are made.
+In many situations there may be custom (or even using default) TCP and HTTP Profiles which can be problematic when moving to a SaaS based solution.

 HTTP/1.1 & HTTP/2
 ^^^^^^^^^^^^^^^^^